Salmon is one of the most nutritious foods on the planet.

 Look for it in BPA-free cans to avoid the potential health risks that have been linked to this chemical.

 Here are some healthy ideas for incorporating salmon into your diet:

 - Use canned salmon in place of tuna when making tuna salad with healthy mayo.

-- Grilled salmon with avocado sauce.
+- Try making grilled salmon with avocado sauce.

 Salmon is a nutritional powerhouse that provides several impressive health benefits.

 Consuming at least two servings per week can help you meet your nutrient needs and reduce the risk of several diseases.

 In addition, salmon is tasty, satisfying, and versatile.
 Including this fatty fish as a regular part of your diet may very well improve your quality of life and your health.